 ON THIS PAGE: You will read about your medical care after treatment for a carcinoid tumor is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for a carcinoid tumor ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 This is important because a carcinoid tumor can recur even several years after treatment.
 The most common place for a second carcinoid tumor to develop is in the gastrointestinal tract, such as the stomach or intestines.
 Tell your doctor about any new symptoms as soon as you notice them, such as fatigue, breathing problems, or pain in any part of the body.